epw/consensus/consensus.md

 First off, you’ll need around 3-6 people, and not just any people, you’ll need the type of people that are into this sort of thing.
 People who enjoy pretending, imagining, and playing together, and people that can trust one another, people who feel safe with each other.
 You're the MC, and the rest of the players will play Mages.
 (Unless you don't want that much responsibility, in which case, see if you can pawn this role off onto one of them.)
 More people than that and it will be hard to keep everyone involved and keep track of everything that’s going on.

-You’ll need to have printed one copy of each of the Playbooks, several copies of the Basic and Advanced moves, the MC sheet, and the character summary sheet.
+You’ll need to have printed one copy of each of the Playbooks, several copies of the Basic and Extended moves, the MC sheet, and the character summary sheet.
 You’ll also need a few more pieces of blank paper, and writing utensils to go around.
 You won't need dice for yourself, this isn't that kind of game, but might want to have a few pairs of six-sided dice for the other players.

 \End{MC}